For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - From the toolbar, click the Insert Quicklink icon.

-- Select URL in the Insert Quicklink window
+- Select [Link] in the Insert Quicklink window

-- Type or paste the URL (web address).
+- Type or paste the Link (web address).

-- Enter text that describes the link's destination in the Title field.
+- Enter text that describes the link's destination in the Text field.

 - For example, if the link takes you to the Portland Community College website, for a meaningful description use "Portland Community College website" instead of the URL "www.pcc.edu" or "click here," neither of which is descriptive.

-- Select New Window in the Target section.
+- Select New Window in the Open in section.

 - Click the Insert button.